Sergey-1221/nautilus_trader_streamlit/README.md

 streamlit run app/main.py
 ```

+## 📝 Custom Strategies

+New to NautilusTrader?
+Check the brief guide in
+[docs/custom_strategies.md](docs/custom_strategies.md) on how to implement and
+load your own strategy classes.

 ## 📈 Equity & Drawdown

 The dashboard visualizes how the account balance evolves and how deep the drawdowns were.